libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

 If a class has templates parameters then, in ``_libsemigroups_pybind11``, there will be one class for each combination of templates.
-Instead of calling these directly, a python function should be created that acts as a constructor, that then calls the the corresponding ``_libsemigroups_pybind11`` constructor depending on the keyword arguments specified.
+Instead of calling these directly, a Python function should be created that acts as a constructor, that then calls the the corresponding ``_libsemigroups_pybind11`` constructor depending on the keyword arguments specified.
 This function should then be imported in `<libsemigroups_pybind11/__init__.py>`__.